kevinveenbirkenbach/cymais/roles/pc-docker/README.md

 # README for PC-Docker Playbook

 ## Overview
-This playbook, `pc-docker`, is part of a larger collection housed within the `computer-playbook` repository.
+This playbook, `pc-docker`, is part of a larger collection housed within the `cymais` repository.
 It is specifically tailored for setting up Docker and Docker Compose on personal computers (PCs) used for development purposes.
 The primary goal is to facilitate a development environment on individual workstations rather than configuring servers for hosting or distributing Docker images.

 ## Contents
 The `main.yml` file in the `pc-docker` role consists of two primary tasks: